c2c-project/prytaneum-notifications/README.md

-# Service Base
+# Notification Service

-Skeleton base for services
+A service to handle notifications for Prytaneum.

 ## List of files to modify